 Cyber Risk Liability Insurance

 Internet related risks and risks related to data are among the most critical risks faced by small companies and startups.
 Most companies turn to technology for better management, but this could lead to data breach and cyber attacks.
-The Cyber Risk Insurance policy can protect business from risks related to IT.
+The Cyber Risk Insurance The legal document issued to the policyholder that outlines the conditions and terms of the insurance; also called the ‘policy More can protect business from risks related to IT.

 The coverage it provides: